ukrainian-serge/CAPSTONE.io/index.md

 <p>“People are strange: They are constantly angered by trivial things, but on a major matter like totally wasting their lives, they hardly seem to notice.”<b>~ Charles Bukowski</b></p>

-There was a point in my life where I noticed that change was necessary.
+<p>There was a point in my life where I noticed that change was necessary.
 Although I was unaware of the reasons that contributed to my having these incessant and nagging thoughts of urgency, I knew something had to be done.
 It turns out that there are plenty of bad-asses(alive and dead) that have been quite forthcoming when approached about their habits and the sources of power with which they forge themselves.
-With the mighty Internet at my finger tips I went looking for answers.
+With the mighty Internet at my finger tips I went looking for answers.</p>

 So it turns out, the thing that kept coming up was...